slaclab/pydm/docs/source/tutorials/action/designer_inline.rst

     * Make sure the PCASpy tutorial server is :ref:`running <Setup>`

 For this screen, we want to present useful information to the user to operate the motors, and also provide a way for them to access other less-commonly-used parameters via an "Expert" screen.
-To make this screen re-usable in other displays, it will be necessary to use :ref:`Macros` that will later be replaced by the proper information for each motor.
+To make this screen reusable in other displays, it will be necessary to use :ref:`Macros` that will later be replaced by the proper information for each motor.